Toastation/Toastation.github.io/index.md

 During my Master's degree, I worked on  geometric deformation for 3D animation with [Camille Brunel](https://camillebr.github.io/).

-I am interested in all aspects of computer graphics, more specically 2D/3D animation and NPR, where I can work alongside artists to provide them with new innovative tools and creative freedom.
+I am interested in all aspects of computer graphics, in particular 2D/3D animation and NPR, where I can work alongside artists to provide them with new innovative tools and creative freedom.

 ## Contact